 The greatest strength of the association is that it is run by members for members.
 ASCL’s policy making body is formed from a group of elected members collectively known as Council.
 All categories of members are represented and the ratio of Council representatives to members is more generous in ASCL than in any of the other teachers’ professional associations.
 This democratic base is fundamental to serving our diverse membership and is essential to our continuing success and effectiveness.

 Council meets three times during the academic year, from Thursday lunchtime until Friday lunchtime, in various locations during October, February (or March) and June.
 A Council meeting consists of plenary sessions, debates on ‘hot’ topics, and a forum session with a visiting speaker and attendance at a main committee and specialist committee.
-The main committees include:
+The main committees are:

 ASCL members can access more information about Council here.